 This was my last weekend in China, and we were able to go do something that I've wanted to do since I first arrived eight months ago - visit a Giant Panda reserve in the western part of the country.

 So, off we flew 1,800 km to Chengdu, the gateway to Tibet and the home of one of the largest panda breeding and research centers in the world.

 And, while visiting this amazing place, I discovered that female pandas and infertiles have something in common - difficulty getting pregnant.

-Pandas in the wild only number 1,600, which is while there is such an emphasis at this center and others to determine good ways to help them procreate.
+Pandas in the wild only number 1,600, which is why there is such an emphasis at this center and others to determine good ways to help them procreate.
 When there is such a small number in the wild, your number of mates is less than desirable, too.

-So, we, infertiles can share our misery with the darling black and white gentle bears.
+So, we infertiles can share our misery with the darling black and white gentle bears.

-Besides, those babies are worth it, too.
+Those babies are worth it, too.